 I am ready to start GILENYA.
 How do I get started?

-Tell your health care professional why you’re interested in GILENYA and ask them all your questions.
+Tell your health care professional why you're interested in GILENYA and ask them all your questions.
 Need help getting that conversation started?
-Use this Self-Assessment.
+Learn more about starting GILENYA.
+If you have any additional questions, speak with your health care professional.

-What’s a first-dose observation?
+What's a first-dose observation (FDO)?

-A first-dose observation (FDO) is monitoring done during your first day on GILENYA.
-Your health care professional can explain more about why it’s done and what to expect.
+An FDO is monitoring done during your first day on GILENYA.
+Your health care professional can explain more about why it's done and what to expect.
 It typically takes about 6 hours, and you can do stuff like read, work, or watch movies while the time passes.
 Learn more about starting GILENYA.

 Where will my FDO happen?